-We believe our fulfillment network, currently consisting of strategically located logistics centers in Beijing and Hong Kong and supported by our clubhouses in Shanghai and Chengdu which perform certain warehousing functions, is essential to our success.
+We believe our fulfillment network, currently consisting of strategically located logistics centers in Beijing, Shenzhen and Hong Kong and supported by our offline experience centers in Shanghai and Chengdu which perform certain warehousing functions, is essential to our success.
 If any of the landlords terminates existing lease agreements with us, or materially alters any existing arrangements with us, we may be forced to leave the premises and may not be adequately compensated for our investment, or at all.
 We plan to establish more logistics centers to increase our warehouse capacity, accommodate more customer orders and provide better coverage of our target markets.
 As we continue to add logistics centers, our fulfillment network becomes increasingly complex and challenging to operate.
 We cannot assure you that we will be able to lease new facilities suitable to our needs on commercially acceptable terms or at all.
 We may not be able to recruit a sufficient number of qualified employees with regards to the expansion of our fulfillment network.
 In addition, the expansion of our fulfillment infrastructure may strain our managerial, financial, operational and other resources.
 If we fail to manage such expansion successfully, our growth potential, business and results of operations may be materially and adversely affected.

 Further, our ability to process and fulfill orders accurately and provide high quality customer service depends on the smooth operation of our logistics centers.
 Our fulfillment infrastructure may be vulnerable to damage caused by fire, flood, power outage, telecommunications failure, break-ins, earthquake, human error and other events.
-If any of our logistics centers or clubhouses were rendered incapable of operations, then we may be unable to fulfill any orders in the relevant regions.
+If any of our logistics centers or offline experience centers were rendered incapable of operations, then we may be unable to fulfill any orders in the relevant regions.
+In addition, natural disastrous events, such as fire and flood, could damage our fulfillment infrastructure and result in damages to our inventory stored in or delivered through our fulfillment infrastructure, which would cause losses in our operations.
 We do not carry business interruption insurance, and the occurrence of any of the foregoing risks could have a material adverse effect on our business, prospects, financial condition and results of operations.

-We have invested and will continue to invest in upgrading our technology platform and expanding our physical clubhouses and logistics centers.
+We have invested and will continue to invest in upgrading our technology platform and expanding our offline experience centers and logistics centers.
 We are likely to incur costs associated with these investments before receiving the anticipated return, and the actual return on these investments may be lower, or may develop more slowly, than we expect.
 We may not be able to recover our capital expenditures or investments, in part or in full, or the recovery of these capital expenditures or investments may take longer than expected.
 As a result, the carrying value of the related assets may be subject to an impairment charge, which could adversely affect our business, prospects, financial condition and results of operations.